ls1intum/Artemis/docs/dev/guidelines/client.rst

         </ngx-charts-bar-vertical>
     </div>

-There are a few tips when using this framework:
+Here are a few tips when using this framework:

 1. In order to configure the content of the tooltips in the chart, declare a ng-template with the reference ``#tooltipTemplate`` containing the desired content within the selector.
 The framework dynamically recognizes this template.
 In the example above,